twl8n/clojure-interpreter/README.md

 #### Prerequisites

-I follow these steps:
+Especially when extending `clojint` with additional dependencies, I follow these steps:

 1) Clone the clojure-interpreter (via `git clone` or similar)
 2) Add necessary dependencies to the clojint project.clj
 3) Build and install clojint (see Quickstart below)
 4) Launch the dev app with a command that includes classpath.

 If you have .clj files in ./src then add ":src" to the classpath.
-The first item in the classspath is the full path to the clojing jar file.
+The first item in the classspath is the full path to the clojint jar file.

 I use the command below to run my definitionary ring web server app.
 Note that all the args after clojint.core are passed to the clojint interpreter.
 The interpreter will run any arbitrary function named in the -m arg.